Week 13 NFL anytime touchdown scorer picks, back Davante Adams to score

-Week 13 NFL anytime touchdown scorer odds, picks: Davante Adams among best bets for anytime TD scorer bets
+Week 13 NFL anytime touchdown scorer picks, odds: Davante Adams among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top Week 13 NFL anytime TD picks for players like Davante Adams, De'Von Achane and Quinshon Judkins